"A mosaic showing a palm tree on the beach with the wordings "the british virgin islands"

 "A photo of a beach in British Virgin islands"

-Tourism is the main industry in the BVI, contributing significantly to the local economy.
+Tourism is the main industry in the British Virgin Islands, contributing significantly to the local economy.
 Visitors come from all over the world to enjoy the islands’ beautiful beaches, crystal-clear waters, and vibrant marine life.
 Popular activities include swimming, snorkeling, diving, sailing, and fishing.
-The BVI are also home to several world-class golf courses, making them a popular destination for golfers.
+The British Virgin Islands are also home to several world-class golf courses, making them a popular destination for golfers.

 The tourism industry, financial services, agriculture, and fishing are the “four pillars” of the economy.
 Politically, tourism is more significant than the other three because it employs more people in the Territory, a greater percentage of its businesses are locally owned, and many of the sole traders who depend substantially on tourism, like street vendors and taxi drivers, get hired by the tourism sector.